 Determine the key safety functions, systems, and initiating events affected by the finding using the guidance in Table G1.
 This table attempts to collect all potential influences on both the human actions and equipment that can affect risk at shutdown.
 Inspectors should use the information in Table G1 to determine which, if any, categories of Exhibits 2–5 are influenced by specific findings.

-PRA function refers to the ways in which the ystems, tructures, and omponents (SSCs) can be used in a PRA to prevent an initiating event from resulting in core damage.
+PRA function refers to the ways in which the systems, structures, and components (SSCs) can be used in a PRA to prevent an initiating event from resulting in core damage.
 An SSC may have more or different PRA functions than those functions for which it is credited in the design or licensing basis.
 IMC 0609, Appendix A, “The Significance Determination Process for Findings At-Power” has additional information.

 Identify the applicable exhibit to use: